jerdog/bluesky-notify/README.md

    - Verify Bluesky handles are entered correctly (without '@' symbol)
    - Check your internet connection
    - Ensure the Bluesky API is accessible

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-If you encounter any issues or have questions, please file an issue on the GitHub repository.